Keerthanathiruppathi/Keerthanathiruppathi/README.md

 ## 💫 About Me:
 - 🎓 B.Tech in Artificial Intelligence & Data Science<br>
-🧠 Interested in Machine Learning, Data Analytics & Computer Vision<br>
+🧠 Interested in AI& ML, Data Analytics & Software Development<br>
 🐍 Strong interest in Python and Data Science<br>
 📊 Experience with Power BI, SQL and data analysis<br>
 👁️ Worked with YOLO, OpenCV and Computer Vision<br>